mihidis/WebDevProject/README.md

 # WebDevProject
 Personal project for web development practice.
 I will try to compine front-end, back-end and a small database.
+Maven project using java, Spring boot, hibernate, html, css.

 Update log